APSIMInitiative/ApsimX/Docs/content/User_tutorials/ModuleOne/ModuleOneTutorial.md

 	18. We've finished building the simulation.
 		- Click `run` button in the menu bar.
 The bottom panel will display a message like `Simulation complete [.09 sec]`.
 		- Once the run is complete, click the ‘DataStore’ component to view the results.
-		- This information can exported as an spreadsheet by:
+		- This information can exported as a spreadsheet by:
 			- right-clicking "DataStore" node
 		![DataStore](/images/ModuleOneImages/step21.png)
 			- click "Export to EXCEL"